-3. Sustainability at York University
+Sustainability at York University

-York's University Academic Plan 2015-2020 declares that "York values environmental, social, and fiscal sustainability through its programs, physical environment, and fiduciary practices" and identifies "further enhancement of our campuses that build on our commitment to sustainability, campus beautification and improved utilization as a top priority."
-This reinforces York's Sustainability Policy, which was accepted by the Board of Governors in 2008 after the University signed the Talloires Declaration.
-The Sustainability Policy guides York to become a sustainable university, "one that enhances the ecological functioning of its campuses; models knowledgeable, active and responsible global citizens; and does so within an integrated, long-term framework of full-cost economic and environmental accounting.
-Features of a sustainable university include a long-term perspective, a holistic outlook, acceptance of limits, focus on place and active involvement in problem-solving."
-Recognizing that human and natural systems are coupled, and that of our well-being is dependent upon the ecosystems in which we are embedded, York adopts a holistic understanding of sustainability that includes ecological, social and economic dimensions and strives to achieve "co-benefits" that improve both human well-being and ecological health.
+The York University Academic Plan 2015-2020 declares that "York values environmental, social, and fiscal sustainability through its programs, physical environment, and fiduciary practices" and identifies "further enhancement of our campuses that build on our commitment to sustainability, campus beautification and improved utilization as a top priority."2

+These values are reflected in York's Sustainability Policy, which was approved by the Board of Governors in 2008 after the University signed the Talloires Declaration.3 The Sustainability Policy guides York to become a sustainable university, "one that enhances the ecological functioning of its campuses; models knowledgeable, active and responsible global citizens; and does so within an integrated, long-term framework of full-cost economic and environmental accounting.
+Features of a sustainable university include a long-term perspective, a holistic outlook, acceptance of limits, focus on place and active involvement in problem-solving."4 Recognizing that human and natural systems are coupled, and that of our wellbeing is dependent upon the ecosystems in which we are embedded, York adopts a holistic understanding of sustainability that includes ecological, social and economic dimensions and strives to achieve "co-benefits" that improve both human well-being and ecological health.

 York University has an extensive history in demonstrating commitment to sustainability.
 In 1968, York established a Faculty of Environmental Studies, a first in Canada, which focused on an interdisciplinary approach to environmental studies and planning.
-Since that time, many other faculties within the university have included sustainability within their curriculum, resulting in approximately 500 course offerings on sustainability available to students.
+Since that time, many other faculties within the university have included sustainability within their curriculum, resulting in approximately 500 course offerings on sustainability.

 Outside of the classroom, a number of important sustainability initiatives have been implemented through York's Campus Services and Business Operations (CSBO) department over the past several years.
 Our Energy Management Program, ZeroWaste program, and other initiatives in green building, food, grounds and transportation have achieved impressive results that this Strategy will build upon.
-Some of these initiatives are featured later on in this document under 'Building on Success.'

-a.
 The President's Sustainability Council

-Among the many other sustainability initiatives at York University was the establishment of the President's Sustainability Council (PSC) in 2009.
-The Council is comprised of students, faculty and staff, and advises the President and administration on how to advance York's sustainability initiatives, projects, and practices.
-To date, the PSC has made over 100 recommendations, all of which have been accepted by the President and senior administration.
+York University established the President's Sustainability Council (PSC) in 2009.
+The Council is comprised of students, faculty and staff, and makes recommendations to the President and University administration on advancing York's sustainability efforts.
+The PSC has been instrumental in introducing, furthering, and supporting a broad range of sustainable programs and practices across the University5.